juspay/omnix/README.md

 This will automatically activate the nix develop shell.
 Open VSCode and install recommended extensions, making sure direnv activates in VSCode as well.

+> [!NOTE]
+> If you would like to **learn the tools & technology** involved in this project, follow along this README noting the places where the emoji 🎓 is used.

 ## Running locally

 In nix shell,